 When "Send on every detection" is selected, the signal is output via communication object 0: "Light output" and 1: "Brightness" each time a movement is detected.
 When "Only on first trigger" is selected, a signal is output the first time a movement is detected.

 This parameter can be used to minimise the BUS load.

-The "Only on first trigger" setting is recommended to minimise the BUS load.
 With this setting, the lag time is also retriggered internally each time a movement is detected.